University Marching Band Adds Color Guard

 Students in any major can participate in the color guard.
 The team is currently at nine students with room to grow up to 14.
 Just like the majorettes, the color guards are in charge of choreographing all their routines.
 Hutton said this will be a big undertaking for the new color guard, but expects them to make a positive impact for the band.
 “I feel like it’s going to be a big thing” Hutton said.
 “Visually on the football field it’s going to compliment the band.
 When I watch college football, a lot of the marching bands don’t have majorettes, but almost all have flags.
 I think it brings the band up a level.”

 Color guard members are expected to pay for their uniform, warm-up, and any additional pieces they wish to purchase such as hairpieces, earrings, or sweatshirts.
 Members should be prepared to spend $250 throughout the season.
 A generous gift from the University of Findlay Curtain Raisers Society for the the Performing Arts and the CAHSS Dean’s office has helped with some equipment purchases.
 Members must be registered for the marching band course (MUSC 100), attend band camp for two weeks starting on Aug.
 5, and commit to practicing every Monday, Wednesday, and Friday during the football season.
 Students with previous color guard experience are preferred.
-Those interested in joining the color guard can contact Kelley Hutton at email@example.com.
-To learn more, visit the marching band website.
+Those interested in joining the color guard can contact Kelley Hutton at firstname.lastname@example.org.
+To learn more, visit the marching band webpage.